ArtuDitu/hyperscanning-2.0/virtual_environment_setup/README.md

 ## 1. Use the virtualenvs from store folder
-In order to use the already isntalled virtual environments from this folder, one has to:
+In order to use the already installed virtual environments from this folder, one has to:
 #### A. Execute a few commands from terminal:
 - pip install virtualenvwrapper
 - ln -s /net/store/nbp/projects/hyperscanning ~  (create link to the hyperscanning project in local home folder)